IBM Opens Europe’s First Quantum Data Center in Germany

 The computing giant expanded its utility-scale fleet of quantum computers with the opening of its first quantum data center outside the US.

-The New York-based technology company expanded its utility-scale fleet of quantum computers in Ehningen, Germany on Tuesday with a ribbon cutting ceremony featuring German Chancellor Olaf Sholz and senior European government officials.
+IBM expanded its utility-scale fleet of quantum computers in Ehningen, Germany, on Tuesday (October 1) with a ribbon cutting ceremony featuring German Chancellor Olaf Sholz and senior European government officials.

 The quantum data center is IBM's first outside the US and will soon feature a new Heron-based system, offering a significant increase in performance over 2022 IBM Quantum systems.